Antoniette Costa: "Void of a Legend"

 In the summer of 2011 Costa met Kevin "K.O."
 Olusola through LCD Soundsystem frontman James Murphy, who was a mutual friend at Wyclef Jean's studio in New Jersey.
 Olusola is a known as beat-boxing cellist.
 He and Costa collaborated on recording "Void of a Legend," which Costa wrote.
 It was released as a single on August 25, 2011, and debuted at No. 51 on the U.S. iTunes Classical Music Chart.
 A music video was released and featured on the CBS website.

+"Pitupatter"

+Pitupatter is Costa's third album, released in July 2024, one year after she recovered from neurosurgery to remove a brain tumor.
+She started to write the title track while in the MRI machine, distracting herself by focusing on writing harmonies to the sounds.
+In a People (magazine) article, the singer says, "You drown out every good sound with that big bad mouth...
+I was actually talking to the machine."
+The album features collaborations with GRAMMY-nominated artists such as Raymond Angry, James Poyser, Dice Raw, TK Wonder, Steve McKie, Anthony C. Bell, George "Spanky" McCurdy and others.
+The album was executive-produced by Khari Mateen.

 Style

 Costa has been influenced by musicians such as Tracy Chapman and soul singer Jazmine Sullivan.
 Many of her lyrical themes center around family, personal experiences, and literature, and has stated "For me, writing a song is like bottling an emotion in its most potent form."

 According to the Columbia Spectator, Costa more closely identifies with gospel singers using their intuition, as compared to classically trained musicians.
 "I'm afraid that by taking a music theory class, I'm not going to be as creative," she said.
 "Not knowing what's right or wrong or what's typical composition-wise makes my music more free in the sense that I'm not trying to assume an ABA-structure or something like that."